 Mini golf (putt putt golf) in and near Seattle: Here’s an activity the whole family can do together, whether you want to be competitive or just have fun.
 You can enjoy a beautiful natural setting or play through a quirky fantasy land at a variety of Puget Sound area courses.

-Golf comes with built-in fresh air and is well-suited to social distancing.
+In addition, golf comes with built-in fresh air and is well-suited to social distancing.
 Check policies at any place where you choose to go.

 The parks department operates two miniature golf/putt putt courses: